 Practice Management Course

-The Practice Management Course aims to equip legal practitioners with the skills they need to act as a principal including efficient and cost effective practice and business management, quality of services to clients, general leadership skills and the use of quality systems and procedures.
+The PMC aims to equip legal practitioners with the skills they need to act as a principal including efficient and cost effective practice and business management, quality of services to clients, general leadership skills and the use of quality systems and procedures.

-Once a Practice Management Course has been completed, the course provider will notify the Society directly.
-Revised Legal Practice Management Course Guidelines have been approved by the Law Society Council in November 2015.
+Revised Legal Practice Management Course Guidelines were approved by the Law Society Council in November 2015.

 Information for course participants

 For further course information including schedule please visit the relevant course providers’ website.

 Information for course providers

 Any organisation seeking to become an accredited PMC provider must make an application to the accrediting body.
 The Law Society of New South Wales has appointed an independent reviewer for all applications.
 All applicants are encouraged to read and make reference to the evaluation criteria set out in the Evaluation Criteria Guidelines when applying.